zrrrzzt/html-validator/README.md

 Create an options object.

-**format** This is the formatting of the returned data and it is required.
-It supports json, html, xhtml, xml, gnu and text.
+**format** This is the formatting of the returned data.
+It supports json (default), html, xhtml, xml, gnu and text.

 **validator** You can override the default validator as long as it exposes the same REST interface.